Kindness to people and planet are at the heart of York Gin. Sustainability and responsibilty are key principles that guide us.

-For example, from day one, we have run on 100% renewable electricity generated from the sun, wind and water via SSE Energy's green tariff.
+For example, from day one, we have run on 100% renewable electricity generated from sun, wind and sea.
+More expensive - but the right thing to do.

 Waste & Recycling

-Our distillery and shop both run on 100% renewable power with SSE Energy's green tariff.
+Our distillery and shops both run on 100% renewable power with SSE Energy's green tariff.

 This significantly reduces our environmental impact.